geocomplexity/ArchitecturalLivingness/README.md

 - `Code/` — analysis scripts and notebooks
 - `Data/` — behavioral and questionnaire data (de-identified)

+Raw and preprocessed neuroimaging data are available from the corresponding author upon reasonable request, subject to a data sharing agreement and applicable institutional and ethical approvals.
-Neuroimaging data are deposited at OpenNeuro and NeuroVault (DOIs to be added upon acceptance).
+(DOIs to be added upon acceptance).

 ## Requirements